-I should’ve written this article earlier today.
-Instead, my lizard brain decided to spend four hours watching football.
+I should’ve written this article on Sunday.
+Instead, my lizard brain decided to spend four hours watching football (and being disappointed by the Browns, yet again).
 Humans are natural procrastinators.
 We want to feel as good as possible all the time.
 That’s why we spend now and save later, eat now and diet later, binge-watch Netflix now and work-out later.
 It’s a vicious cycle.

 The right dose of discipline and effort can help curb your procrastinating nature for a while, but our lizard brain is powerful and makes us fall back into bad habits.
 Savings plans get derailed, diets get cheated on, and, well, you never did go to the gym.